 10. About 90% of all harvested olives are used for olive oil and only about 10% are used as table olives.

-Most of harvested olives are pressed to make olive oil, the rest of them are used as snacks, ingredients in main dishes, addons in soups and so on.
+Most of the harvested olives are pressed to make olive oil, the rest of them are used as snacks, ingredients in main dishes, addons in soups, and so on.

 11. Olives are not native to the Americas, they were brought by the Spanish colonists.

-In 1700’s Spanish colonists brought the olive to the New World and as of then people continue to cultivate olive trees in California, Peru, Chile, Argentina and other places.
+In 1700’s Spanish colonists brought the olive to the New World and as of then, people continued to cultivate olive trees in California, Peru, Chile, Argentina, and other places.